-Teaching your dog the “leave it” is a useful command to have in your training arsenal.
+Teaching your dog the Leave It command is a useful command to have in your training arsenal.
 It is an easy command to teach and can be vital in keeping your dog healthy and your household safe and sane.

 The world is a dangerous place for dogs of all ages, sizes, and breeds.
 It is your job as a pet parent to look out for your four-legged companion.

 Dogs are opportunistic by nature and will take the chance to snap up anything that seems appealing to them.
 Items can range from harmful foods or toys (for dogs) accidentally dropped in your household to dead animals, rodents, or feces, you may encounter on walks or outings to your favorite park.

 The command is also handy when you spot Fido targeting in on making the household kitty a new squeaky toy.